ballerina-platform/ballerina-dev-website/learn/getting-started/getting-started-with-ballerina.md

 Hello, World!
 ```

-You can also generate an executable program with `bal build`
+You can also generate an executable program with `bal build`,

 ```bash
 $ bal build